loscrossos/core_visomaster/README.md

 ---

-At this point you *could* just start the apps and start generating away... but it would first automatically download the models (6GB of them).
+At this point you *could* just start the apps and start generating away... but it would first automatically download the models (11GB of them).
 If you dont have the models yet thats ok.
 But if you have already downloaded them OR if you have a dual/trial/multiboot machine and want to make them portable, read on...

 ## Model Installation

 The needed models are about 6GB in total.
 You can get them in 3 ways:
 - **Automatic Download** as huggingface cache (easiest way)
-- **Manually triggered model download** (reccomended way. second easiest)
 - **Re-use existing models**: hf_download or manual

 to see the status of the model recognition start any app with the parameter `--checkmodels`